New to MyHealth?

 Rev. Jen Dillinger

-Rev. Jen Dillinger is an ACPE Certified Educator and interfaith chaplain at SHC.
-An ordained Unitarian Universalist minister, Jen received her B.A. in Psychology from Stanford University and her M.Div. from Harvard Divinity School.
+Rev. Jen Dillinger is an ACPE Certified Educator and Chaplain Supervisor at SHC.
+An ordained Unitarian Universalist minister with a Sivananda Yoga spiritual lineage, Jen received her B.A. in Psychology from Stanford University and her M.Div. from Harvard Divinity School.
 Jen completed the Clinical Pastoral Education (CPE) Chaplain Internship at SHC followed by the Residency in 2004-2005.
-She served as a chaplain for several different academic medical centers in Boston before returning to SHC in 2012 to begin supervisory training.
+She served as an oncology and pediatric chaplain for Dana-Farber Cancer Institute, with on call roles at Brigham and Women’s Hospital, Massachusetts General Hospital, and Boston Children’s Hospital, before returning to SHC in 2012 to begin CPE educator training.
+In addition to being a member of the CPE faculty at SHC, Jen has served as an interfaith chaplain for Spiritual Care Services and the SHC Palliative Care Team (Hoover Clinic).
 She has co-authored research articles on spirituality in healthcare in the Journal of Clinical Oncology, Journal of Pain and Symptom Management, and Journal of Religion and Health.
+She enjoys dancing, practicing yoga and meditation, and stargazing.